 Spending your days dreaming of life outside the cubicle?

-That isn’t to say you don’t like your current job.
-Maybe, in a way, you even love it.
-Maybe you actually very much hate it.
-Maybe you’re living vicariously through your over-achieving daughter, or perhaps you simply never really shook that impractical yet enticing vision of career success you had in childhood.
-The point is that as you plug away at your endlessly practical day job, you can’t help but find yourself wondering — what would that career as an astronaut really have been like?
+Maybe you love your job.
+Maybe you hate it.
+Perhaps you simply never really shook your childhood dream.
+As you plug away at your day job, you can’t help but wonder — what would that career as an astronaut really have been like?

-Who didn't stare at the stars wondering what it would be like to explore the universe as a kid?
-C’mon, people — I know I did!
-Being an Astronaut comes in a few different flavors of course, with all the star power typically focused on actual in-space roles.
-But NASA — not to mention the growing private space industry — has a surprising amount of opportunity!
-There have only been a grand total of 536 people in space, and women are underrepresented at only 40 (or 7.4%) of that number.
-But if you are willing to stay earthbound, indeed.com currently has 76 full-time job openings nationwide for aeronautics engineers.
+Who didn't wonder what it would be like to explore the universe as a kid?
+The space industry has a surprising amount of opportunity!
+There have only been 536 people in space, and women are underrepresented at only 40.
+But if you are willing to stay earthbound, there are plenty of opportunities.

-You will need a hefty resume and no shortage of skills to score this job title, especially if space is your final destination.
-Requirements for a NASA astronaut include a doctorate level education and/or 1,000 hours of flying (in command after at a minimum of 3 years of military service).
+You will need a hefty resume.
+Requirements for a NASA astronaut include a doctorate level education and/or 1,000 hours of flying (in command after at a minimum of three years of military service).

 Entry-Level Job Salary: $65,000

 Cost of Education: 8-10 years & $135,000